anuragambuja/data-engineering-gcp/BigQuery & Dataform .md

    - Compares a model's serving data to its training data to prevent data skew.
    - Compares new serving data to previously used data to prevent data drift.
    - Commonly used functions for data monitoring include ML.DESCRIBE_DATA, ML.VALIDATE_DATA_SKEW, and ML.VALIDATE_DATA_DRIFT.

+- The primary purpose of an object table in BigQuery is to provide a structured interface for accessing and analyzing unstructured data stored in Cloud Storage.

 > ## Gemini Models in BiqQuery
 - BigQuery Insights